 Around that time, Ben Simo (see photos below) came by in his truck to help me.

-Like I've said, pictures of me riding are rare and appreciated. :)
+Like I've said on previous pages, pictures of me riding are rare and appreciated. :)

 Ben made a .gif image.
 Oh how entertaining! :)